sega-dreamcast/super-famicast/src/readme.txt

 chosen.
 Loading something other than a known ROM can possibly cause the emulator to crash.
 So please don't do it.

-You can swap the Super Famicast CD for another CD that has your ROMs.Do the swap before entering the ROM browser.
+You can swap the Super Famicast CD for another CD that has your ROMs.
+Do the swap before entering the ROM browser.
 Removing the CD stops the theme's music if it has it.